GOTTDENKER LABORATORY

 BS Ecology

-PhD Student, IDEAS Program, Odum School of Ecology
+PhD Candidate, IDEAS Program, Odum School of Ecology

 Anecia is a first year PhD student in the IDEAS program.
 After she earned her BS in Ecology and Evolutionary Biology at Rice University, she worked on a field project investigating zoonotic pathogens in the three fruit bat species of Madagascar.
 She is broadly interested in exploring how human land use might influence pathogen transmission dynamics in fruit bats.